Double Down (sandwich): Europe

 The Double Down was introduced when KFC was first introduced to Sweden.

 It was introduced in Denmark in January 2017.

 It was introduced in Germany and was available until March 2017.
 The German version contains two chicken strips, bacon, Monterey Jack and the special Double Down Sauce by KFC.
-It returned to the Menu of German Locations as a limited time offer from January to March 2021, and again from November to December 2024.
+It returned to the Menu of German Locations as a limited time offer from January to March 2021, November to December 2024, and since January 2026.

 KFC released the Double Down in French markets in October 2014 as a limited edition product.
 It was then re-released in two flavours - Original Bacon and Spicy Zinger - in August 2015 and again in the 3rd flavor "Black Pepper" in September 2017.

 In March 2016, the Double Down was introduced in Spain.
 The Spanish version has bacon, cheddar cheese and barbecue sauce in the two pieces of chicken fillet.
 Its advertising slogan is "No apto para cobardes" ("Not for cowards").

 The Double Down was released in the UK and Ireland on October 2017, It was their fastest selling sandwich in recorded history, with one being sold every second.

 The Double Down was re-released in the UK and Ireland on 2 July 2018, which remained available until 22 July 2018.
 It was later announced that the Zinger version would follow from 23 July until 12 August.

 The Double Down was re-released in the UK on 10 February 2025, which remained available until 16 March.